mgit-at/typescript-flatbuffers-codegen/README.md

 ## Performance

-Typescript Flattbuffers Compiler brings multiple performance and memory benefits.
+Typescript Flatbuffers Codegen brings multiple performance and memory benefits.

 Especially in use-cases where all or nearly all the data in the flatbuffers objects get parsed anyway, flattsc brings improvements in parsing time and memory usage.

 ## Features

-Typescript Flatbuffers Compiler adds some unique features to it's generated files, which the default flatbuffer compiler doesn't add:
+Typescript Flatbuffers Codegen adds some unique features to it's generated files, which the default flatbuffer compiler doesn't add:

 ### Object API